 If we were to have a concern with regards to your child’s behaviour or development we would initially talk to you and discuss support we can offer.
 This would start with collecting all of the evidence, such as observations staff have made, behaviour plans or IEP (Individual Education Plan).
 The IEP is a great tool we use to make SMART targets to help your child’s development.
 These are made with the Key Carer and SENco and we ask for you to get involved in setting these up.
 The targets are reviewed often to ensure targets are being met or if further support is required.
 All of this information is then used if we feel further support is required.
-With your consent we would then refer to Services For Young Children for additional support where they would look at our evidence and talk to both us and you and see your child.
-They would then decide the best course of action to take.
 This could involve anther referral to an outside agency, training or strategies to use at both the setting and home.

 - How are parents involved in the setting/school/college?
 How can I be involved?